langlk/ecommerce-refactor/README.md

 * Users can add items to their shopping cart from the index page with AJAX.
 * Users can show and hide product details with AJAX.
 * Users can remove items from their shopping cart with AJAX.
+* Order items cannot have a quantity less than 1.

 ## Known Bugs